Jahia/security-filter/README.md

 Instead of a permission, a rule can specify a `requiredScope`.
 Scope can be granted to a request through tokens passed in `Authorization` header (see Scope and tokens below).
 The access will be granted if and only if the scope is owned by the request.

-Another option is to specify `permission` or `scope` - if the user has the permission/scope, his access will be granted, and no other rule will be checked.
-But it's not required - if he does not have it, subsequent rules will be checked.

 By default, if none of these parameters are passed, the API is granted - no other rules will be tested, and no permission needs to be checked.

+Rules can also define matching criterias with the following properties :

 A rule can specify any number of matching criteria.
 Each of these criteria can have a single value or a comma separated list of values.
  - `api` : The names of the API, if the rule should only apply to some entry points
  - `pathPattern` : Regular expressions that will be tested on the node path.
  - `workspace` : `live` or `default`, only request on the specified workspace will match.
  - `nodeType` : Only request on nodes of these type will match.
- - `scope` : A list of scopes
+ - `scope` : Only request claiming that scope will match.
+ - `permission` : Only request with users having this permission will match.

+Note the difference between `requiredPermission`/`requiredScope` and `permission`/`scope` - in the "non-required" case, if the user has the permission/scope, his access will be granted (based on `access`, `requiredPermission`, `requiredScope` values), and no other rule will be checked.
+But it's not required - if he does not have it, the rule won't match, and so subsequent rules will be checked.
+In the "required" case, if the rule match, the user must have the permission/scope - no other rule will be checked.

-An optional priority can be also specified - the rules with the lowest value will be executed first.
+An optional `priority` property can be also specified - the rules with the lowest value will be executed first.
 Default priority is 0.

 ```
 permission.checkFirst.priority=-10